 There are plenty of easy ukulele songs that are really simple and can be played used C F, G. After a while you can start to add in other common chords like Em and D to round out your basics!

 If you want to explore the rest of the Major, Minor and 7th Ukulele chords, there is a full list with diagrams at UkeGuides.
 That being said, until you learn to play the simple ukulele chords there is no need to rush, many ukulele players never learn the minor or 7th variations and still can play a ton of songs on the ukulele.

 30 Easy Ukulele Songs For Beginners

-Now that you know the 4 chords you need we want you to remember a few things before you start playing.
+Now that you know the 4 chords, C, F, G, and Am, you need we want you to remember a few things before you start playing.
 Make these songs as easy to play as possible when learning them by simply strumming 4 down-strokes per bar.
 If that is too difficult simply play one down strum, but make sure you are tapping your foot to keep time!